federicopepedev/wp-ai-assistant/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.2 =
+Feature to change welcome message and chat style.

 = 1.0.1 =
 Added a new feature to copy messages to the clipboard and increased the maximum user message length.